A tall, cold michelada is begging for your attention on Cinco de Mayo (photo courtesy Bohemia Beer).

-Thanks to Bohemia Beer—one of our favorite Mexican beers—for the recipe.
+The history of the michelada is below.
+Thanks to Bohemia Beer—one of our favorite Mexican beers—for these michelada recipes.

 MICHELADA #1: CHIPOTLE MICHELADA